 What if I disagree with the AV of my property?

-If you want to dispute the AV that IRAS has assigned to your property, you may go to the Object to Annual Value service on IRAS’ tax portal to file your objection.
-You can do so within 30 days from the date of the Valuation Notice.
+If you want to dispute the AV that the IRAS has assigned to your property, you may go to the Object to Annual Value service on the IRAS tax portal to file your objection.
+You can do so within 30 days of the Valuation Notice.

 Alternatively, you may object to the AV of your property as shown in the Valuation List (VL) at any time of the year, by 31 December of the year of the VL.

-Take note that IRAS doesn’t consider the following as valid grounds for objection:
+Take note that the IRAS does not consider the following as valid grounds for objection:

-If you’re unsatisfied with the outcome of the appeal, you may choose to appeal further to the Valuation Review Board at the Ministry of Finance within 30 days (although we’ve yet to personally hear of someone taking such a big issue with their home’s AV).
+If you are unsatisfied with the outcome of the appeal, you may choose to further appeal to the Valuation Review Board at the Ministry of Finance within 30 days (although we have yet to hear of someone taking such a big issue with their home AV).
 The appeal fee is S$50 for owner-occupiers of residential properties, and S$200 for other property types.

 I bought a house.
 Will the government consider the AV of my new home or my old one?

-After the property is transferred to you, your new address will automatically be updated with IRAS for property tax filing purposes.
-For purposes of receiving government schemes, vouchers and payouts, the AV is based on your NRIC.
+Once you receive the property, the IRAS will automatically update your new address for property tax filing purposes.
+For receiving government schemes, vouchers, and payouts, the AV is based on your NRIC.

-Before the new property is transferred to you, your lawyer or HDB officer (for HDB flats) will apportion the current year tax between you and the seller.
-You may need to reimburse the seller a portion of the property tax, since they’ve already paid for the full year.
+Before transferring the new property to you, your lawyer or HDB officer (for HDB flats) will apportion the current year’s tax between you and the seller.
+You may need to reimburse the seller a portion of the property tax since they have already paid for the full year.

-If your home is a newly completed property, you’ll be taxed from the Temporary Occupation Permit (TOP) date.
+If your home is a newly completed property, you will incur taxes from the Temporary Occupation Permit (TOP) date.
 So if you only take possession of it at a later date, you can ask your lawyer to get reimbursement from the developer or the Building Service Centre (BSC) (for HDB flats).

 Planning to sell your property soon?
 Let us help you get connected to a property agent.